Oorja Fuel Cells

-Oorja Fuel Cells (Oorja Protonics Inc) is an energy company that designs, manufactures and commercializes direct methanol fuel cells for application in the logistics, automotive, distributed generation (micro-grid), and telecommunication industries.
+Oorja Fuel Cells (Oorja Protonics Inc) is an energy company that designs, manufactures, and commercializes direct methanol fuel cells for use in the logistics, automotive, distributed generation (micro-grid), and telecommunication industries.
 Oorja develops direct methanol fuel cells ranging in power from 0.5 to 100 kilowatts.
-Oorja is considered one of the four major players in the North American Fuel Cell Market.

 History

 Oorja Fuel Cells was founded in 2004 by Dr. Sanjiv Malhotra in Fremont (California), south of the Warm Springs BART station and east of the rail tracks at Tesla Factory.
-Oorja has been advocate of methanol economy.
 The company was funded by Sequoia Capital, Dag Ventures, Artis Capital Management, McKenna Ventures Management, and Mingxin China Growth Fund.

-Oorja Fuel Cells is working with market leaders around the world such as Toyota Tsusho, Baldor, and US Foods.
+Oorja Fuel Cells has previously done work with Toyota Tsusho, Baldor, and US Foods.